Skip to main content

 port: 3306

-# For an additional MySQL running outside any container
+# For an additional MySQL running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"